About Nearby Locksmiths -- independent editorial research guide

 Nearby Locksmiths is an independent consumer research guide.
 We are not affiliated with any locksmith company, directory, or dispatch service.
 We do not accept payment, advertising placement, or any form of compensation from locksmiths or related businesses in exchange for coverage or favorable mention in this guide.

-Our goal is straightforward: help US residents find licensed, trustworthy locksmiths and avoid the well-documented scam networks that have exploited Google Maps listings and paid search ads for years.
+Our goal is straightforward: help US residents find licensed, trustworthy locksmiths and make confident, informed hiring decisions.

 Editorial Independence

 No locksmith, directory, or security company has paid for, requested, or reviewed any content on this site before publication.
-All recommendations and warnings are based solely on our independent research.
+All recommendations are based solely on our independent research.

 How We Research